situatedbit/photofs-support/README.md

 ## Tagging and Deploying New Version

 1. Update the GEM version.
-2. Apply version tag with `scripts/tag.sh`.
+2. Apply version tag with `tag-version.sh`.
 3. Push tags to remote: `git push origin --follow-tags`
-4. Deploy locally with `scripts/deploy.sh TREE-ISH`
+4. Deploy locally with `deploy.sh TREE-ISH`
 5. (Optional) install latest photofs gem to default gemset for photo-utils

 ## Install PhotoFS Gem for photo-utils